Yacht Type

 0

-Con Skipper
+With Skipper

 An enchanting tour of Kenya's vast landscapes will enthrall you, but nothing compares to the pleasure of a skippered yacht charter in Kenya.
 From its azure waters of the Indian Ocean to its rich cultural heritage, Kenya presents a myriad of captivating experiences for travellers.
 Avid sailors would find the Kenyan coastal features unique and enticing.
 Its tropical climate, favourable winds, and excellent marinas foster an ideal sailing environment.
 Whether you are navigating through the waters near Mombasa or Lamu, remember to enjoy the scenic views and respect local customs.
 Refreshingly unique, Kenya is not only a safari destination; its historical significance, breathtaking natural beauty, coupled with its vibrant sailing culture, make it an unparalleled sailing destination in Africa.